 Multicollinearity: When interpreting the correlation table in appendix 1b we see a few high correlations.
 Notably between our control variable Rating difference and our dependent outcomes, as well as correlation between Rating Difference and Importance Difference.
 Furthermore, there exists a correlation of 0.75 between occupancy rate and average attendance, which makes sense since these variables are closely related.
 We calculate the variance inflation factors for our model variables, the output of which is shown in appendix … .
 An often used benchmark for VIF values is 10 (Vittinghof, Glidden, Shiboski and McCulloch , 2011).
 James, Witten, Hastie and Tibshirani(2013) on the other hand pose a value of VIF over 5 to be problematic.
 Our highest VIF factor for both equations is 3.09 , therefore we can safely assume that multicollinearity is not a problem within our model.

 Homoscedasticity: The assumption of homoscedasticity is important for the ability to interpret standard errors of our model.
 We use a non-constant error variance test to test for homoscedasticity.
 For both our equations, the test statistic is insignificant( p = .773 and p = .601) and as such we conclude that the assumption of homoscedasticity is met in our model.

+We mean centered all our moderating variables to ease interpretation of the … effect.

+This is also a necessary step in moderation analysis since we include interaction effects into our analysis, (Iacobucci, Schneider, Popovich & Bakamitsos, 2017).
+Referee decisions are hard to measure in a single metric.
+Therefore, we use a confirmatory factor analysis to assess whether or not our variables yellow card difference, red card difference and foul difference load significantly on a single factor.
+The results of our factor analysis are shown in table … below.
+The final solution only includes foul difference and yellow card difference.
+We use this latent construct of “referee bias” in our SEM model.

 4.2 Results overview